Workflow

 Port & Service Mapping

-Looks for reachable services on discovered IPs and collects basic banners.
+Looks for reachable services on discovered IPs and collects banners, versions, and scanner states.

 05